konkasidiaris/konkasidiaris.github.io/_posts/2020-01-06-the-need-for-a-personal-blog.markdown

 ## A bit about me (as for 06-01-2020)

 I wrote my first program, a hypotenuse calculator, when I was 13 years old in Visual Basic.
 Did not like it.
 I have a diploma (BSc and MEng equivallent) in Chemical Engineering.
 My thesis was on computational chemistry field.
 I wrote and refactored huge chunks of code in Fortran 90/95.
 Still did not like it!
-Later in life, I was a chamical engineer in a company deep in maritime automations.
+Later in life, I was a chemical engineer in a company deep in maritime automations.
 I gradually fell in love with automating stuff.
 Less than a year in that company, there was some work to be done, about the online page and e-shop and noone to do it.
-So, I volunteered and day by day I started (!) adoring programming.
+So, I volunteered and day by day I started adoring programming(!).
-Some months later, I started attending a local java coding bootcamp.
+Some months later, I attended a local java coding bootcamp.
 That led to a career change.
-By July of 2018, I started working as a Software Engineer in an insurance company in Greece.
+On July of 2018, I was hired as a Software Engineer in an insurance company in Greece.

 ## The need for a personal blog

 My dream is to become a successfull software engineer.
-The shortcut for learning a new language, framework etc is to create a simple app with that, isn't it?
+The shortcut for learning a new language, framework etc, is to create a simple app with that, isn't it?
 What about the abstract concepts of computer science, software engineering and management?
 How could I learn them as fast as I can?
 The answer is simple.
-The notorious [Feynman's](https://en.wikipedia.org/wiki/Richard_Feynman) technique.
-Richard Feynman had this peculiar technique where one, in order to understand an aspect, should explain it to another person.
-It creates this recursive loop where explaining something would require understanding it first and vice versa.
+The notorious Feynman's technique.
+[Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) had this peculiar technique where one, in order to understand an aspect, should teach it to another person.
+It creates this recursive loop where explaining something would require understanding it and vice versa.

 ## Side effects of blogging

 #### 1. Personal growth monitoring
 In the past one and a half year of being a developer, I can see that I have become a better developer but what I cannot see or meassure is how much of a better engineer-coder-developer I am now.
 By keeping a blog of my accomplishments, suddenly everything becomes meassurable.
-I am imaging, reading my blog in 06-01-2021, and there are a couple of dozens of posts!
+I am imaging, reading my blog in about a year and there are a couple of dozens of posts!
 Wow, the progress!!!
 #### 2. Prove my expertise
-I think this is a common problem among people who do not hold a software engineer related degree.
+I think this is a common problem among people who do not hold a cs related degree.
 Every employer demands proven computer science understanding.
 Also, a single code base cannot tell every problem that I faced while coding neither how I overcame it.
+Being still a junior developer does not help the negative situation.
 #### 3. Motivation to study
-In order to be consistent, I shall post regularly thus I shall study regularly thus I will become better engineer in general.
+In order to be consistent, I shall post regularly thus I shall study regularly thus I will become better engineer quicker.
 #### 4. Future reference
 There are, far more than I can count, times where I remember that I have studied something, but it takes ages since I recall it 100%.
 You would think "google it mate" but don't all of us have a unique way of understanding things?
 My personal notes on this would be more valuealbe than a stackoverflow post.
 #### 5. Feedback
 Seriously, I cannot stress enough, how important is feedback.
-By having even one person email me just to correct something that I (falsly understood and) written would make my instantly a better engineer and in case that I was not wrong in the first place, I will make a new friend.
+By having even one person email me just to correct something that I -falsly understood and- written would make my instantly a better engineer and in case that I was not wrong in the first place, I will make a new friend.
 #### 6. Giving back to community
 Contributing to the community is not only on huge awesome open source projects.
 Sometimes there is a how to youtube video, correcting a typo in a documentation file or sharing a blog post.
 #### 7. Excersice my English